Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 If you have trouble loading JPEG or other images into RoboRealm be sure to have downloaded FreeImage and place the freeimage.dll next to your RoboRealm program or in your system32 folder (sometimes c:\winnt\system32 or c:\windows\system32 etc.).

-Run RoboRealm and then click on the top Load button.
-Note that there are two load buttons; the one on top is for images while the one below is for loading RoboRealm configuration files.
+Run RoboRealm and then click on the top Open button.
+Note that the Open button works for both images and robofiles (RoboRealm configuration files).
 You will need to switch off the camera preview (just click on the preview button if it is depressed) to get the Load button to be enabled.
 That should do it!

 We have a long list of features to add.
 We have 2 main development paths, (1)the application and (2)the website.